How Ukraine is beating Russia in the Black Sea – and pushed Putin towards a ceasefire

 Putin illegally annexed the peninsular in 2014.
 In 2022 his forces used it as a bridgehead to invade further into the country and as a major launching base for drones and air attacks.

 “The next stage was striking the Crimean bases,” says Pletenchuk.
 “The Russians had to withdraw their warships from the occupied Crimea ports.
-After strikes on the ports in the eastern part of the Black sea, and Azov sea east coast, the Russian had to leave the Azov sea as well.
+After strikes on the ports in the eastern part of the Black Sea, and Azov sea east coast, the Russians had to leave the Azov sea as well.

 “As of now, the Russians have to hide in the Novorossiysk naval base, where they have to move ships constantly to avoid our strikes,” he adds.

 At sea, Mykhailo’s boat is lightly armed with its cannon and four 50MM heavy machine guns.
-It’s fast and maneuverable and is mainly used to escort the civilian ships along Ukraine’s trade routes.
+It’s fast and manoeuvrable and is mainly used to escort the civilian ships along Ukraine’s trade routes.

 Russia’s assault on civilian targets is relentless on land and on the sea.